DiscordGIR/GIRRewrite/README.md

 5. VSCode should build the Docker image and open it automatically; this may take a couple of minutes as it has to install some extensions as well.
 6. Set up the `.env` file as shown [here](#env-file).
 7. Make sure the database is set up (see below).
-8. Open the integrated terminal in VSCode and run the `bloo` command to start the bot with hot reload!
+8. Open the integrated terminal in VSCode and run the `gir` command to start the bot with hot reload!

 > Note that if you make changes to the `Dockerfile`, `.devcontainer.json`, or need to install a new requirement, you need to rebuild the Docker image.
 You can do this through the Command Palette again, run "Remote-Containers: Rebuild Container".